Electric Car Nissan LEAF

 If you know more about this car, let us know by leaving a comment below.
 Please add the also the url with the source of your information.

-9 Responses to “Electric Car Nissan LEAF”
+10 replies on “Electric Car Nissan LEAF”

 Since the big hold up to widespread cost-effectiveness of electric cars is the battery technology, I’d like to know more about that aspect.
 How much does the battery on this car cost?
 How often will it need to be replaced?
 How large is it?
 What does it weigh?
 Is this car’s battery a big advancement over other electric cars’ batteries?